Once upon a time ...|

 used to go hiking and walked all day at work, so why were those hills so hard to

 climb?
-The only way to experience San Francisco is to walk everywhere, and three
+The best way to experience San Francisco is to walk everywhere, and three

 days took its toll on me.
-Now in Napa Valley I didn't have to walk too much, but
+Once in Napa Valley I didn't have to walk too much, but

-I sure was tired.
+I was tired and I couldn't seem to get enough rest.
 This is when the thought started up in my head that "something

-might really be wrong" with me.
-I'm positive that my wife was thinking the same
+might really be wrong" with me, physically, and I'm know my wife was thinking the same

 thing.
 The trip was great, other that the realization that I may have a really